 - 685 gallons of oil

 Easily accessible on bottled water comes at a cost, EXCESSIVE RUBBISH!

 Most developed countries are not able to cope with recycling trash and try shipping them aboard.
 While China starts shutting its door on accepting recycle trash, the trash is piling up in countries like the US, Canada, and Australia.

 Plastic bottled water is really unnecessary to be part of the trash.
 Do your part in reducing the waste by getting your own water bottle.
 A decent water bottle should not cost more than $10.

 If you are concern on the contaminants in the tap water in public, get a filtered water bottle to remove it.

 If you are concern about plastic contamination, get a glass or a stainless steel bottle.

-When the demands reduces, so goes the production and the trash.
-Help mother nature in reducing waste which will have negative impact to the environment.
+When the demands reduce, so goes the production and the trash.
+Help mother nature in reducing waste which will have a negative impact on the environment.